UBC-MDS/introduction-machine-learning/chapters/en/slides/module9/module9_00.md

 - The Master of Data Science Program at UBC
 - Our friends, family and colleagues for supporting us and cheering us on!
+- All those who gave us feedback and suggestions on how we can improve this course.

 Notes: